s92xiong/find-la-cloche/README.md

 For more in depth information on how to setup Firebase and its services, read the [documentation](https://firebase.google.com/docs/web/setup).

-## Reusing generic components
+## Reuseable generic components

-### Use InputField.jsx to build your own custom client-side form validation:
+### InputField.jsx:

-*InputField.jsx* component allow users to create their own client-side form validation, which can be adjusted to one's preferred styling.
+Create your own custom, client-side form validation.

 To implement this component, the developer must initialize a useState object twice.
 The first object will keep track of the input fields and their string values, the second object is a set of booleans that monitors errors in the input fields.
 Property names must be the exact same between both state objects.
 For example: